Microsoft Intune: Essential for Modern IT

 For companies that also use Microsoft Endpoint Manager (MEM), Intune complements SCCM (System Center Configuration Manager), allowing IT teams to transition gradually to cloud-based management.
 Planning the setup and customization of policies is critical to ensure smooth deployment.
 Managed services providers, like Mindsight, can support this transition, helping organizations build a device management strategy that integrates seamlessly with existing Microsoft solutions.

-Elevated Privilege Management
+• Endpoint Privilege Management (EPM)

 In today’s cloud-first, security-focused landscape, Microsoft’s ecosystem offers a robust and flexible foundation for IT management.
 As more organizations recognize the potential of the Microsoft stack, solutions like Intune are becoming essential components in modern IT strategies, helping businesses stay secure, compliant, and connected across distributed environments.